85ido/85ido.github.io/style-guide/javascript.md

 // good
 functionReturnsPromise()
     .then(data => {
-        // do something with data

     })
     .catch(error => {
-        // toastr for user, log error

     });

 // bad
 functionReturnsPromise().then(data => {
-    // do something with data

 }).catch(error => {
-    // toastr for user, log error

 })
 ```